-Sensitive stomachs in dogs are much more common than you may think, caused by a handful of possible factors.
+Dogs with sensitve stomachs are much more common than you may think and caused by a handful of possible factors.
 If you have taken your dog to the vet and ruled out any illnesses, here are some tips on how to help your dog’s sensitive stomach.

 If your dog is displaying any of these unpleasant symptoms after dinnertime, they may have a sensitive stomach:

-Each of these symptoms can be alarming for a dog mom, which is why it’s essential to contact your veterinarian before wholeheartedly deciding your dog has a sensitive stomach.
+Each of these symptoms can be alarming for a dog mom or dad, which is why it’s essential to contact your veterinarian before wholeheartedly deciding your dog has a sensitive stomach.
 Beginning symptoms of sicknesses like irritable bowel disorder, pancreatitis, and gastroenteritis are easy to mistake as only a sensitive stomach.

 There are a variety of factors that can cause a sensitive stomach in dogs.
 The biggest reason is, assumably, their diet.
 A poor diet, or any changes in your dog’s current diet, might be responsible for your pup’s stomach issues.
 Your dog may also be allergic to something in their diet, especially if they are fed kibble.